informjennifer/WashU-datarescue/how-to-start/track-2-web-archiving.md

 # 🔍 Track 2 (Web Archiving)

 This track focuses on finding and evaluating valuable and at-risk websites.
-Utilizing resources at the End of Term Web Archive, the Internet Archive, and others, volunteers will identify websites that need to be duplicated and submit them to non-governmental repositories.
+Utilizing the [End of Term Web Archive](https://eotarchive.org/), volunteers will identify websites that need to be duplicated and submit them to this non-governmental website repository.

 **Tech Skill Level:** Beginner/Intermediate